Position

 • Strong attention to detail and accuracy in handling cash and transactions.

-• Excellent customer service skills and the ability to work in a fast-paced environment.
+• Excellent customer service skills and the ability to work well with a diverse group of people.

-• Basic math skills for handling cash and making change.
+• Basic math skills and proficiency in using cash registers and electronic payment systems.

 Is becoming a Cashier a good career path?